Worcester Repertory Company: Patrick Masefield OBE (1977 - 1982)

-Patrick Masefield had worked as a freelance theatre director and Arts Council Officer before he was appointed as the Artistic Director of the Worcester Repertory Company he had also founded the Stagecoach Young People's Theatre in 1969 which had toured nationally and was the subject of a Tyne Tees Television Documentary.
-Masefield's productions were much bigger that the previous two directors, favouring musicals and big casts.
+Patrick Masefield had worked as a freelance theatre director and Arts Council Officer before he was appointed as the Artistic Director of the Worcester Repertory Company.
+He had also founded the Stagecoach Young People's Theatre in 1969, which toured nationally and was the subject of a Tyne Tees Television Documentary.
+Masefield's productions were much bigger that the previous two directors', favouring musicals and big casts.
 In 1984-85 he wrote and directed a play about Woodbine Willie that featured a cast of over 200 people.
 Other large scale productions included Treasure Island, Joseph and the Amazing Technicolour Dreamcoat, The Royal Hunt of the Sun, Animal Farm Dr. Faustus and Godspell (starring Bonnie Langford).
-Masefield also developed the theatre's youth theatre provision and gave many of the young actors their professional debuts with the Worcester Repertory Company.
-He also appointed John Doyle as the company's Associate Director.
-Doyle would go on to become the theatre's Artistic Director after Masefield's departure.
+Masefield also developed the theatre's youth theatre provision, and many young actors made their professional debuts with the Worcester Repertory Company.
+Masefield also appointed John Doyle as the company's Associate Director, who would become the theatre's Artistic Director after Masefield's departure.